 We came across this article earlier today and decided it was too good not to share.
 If you read our blog on a consistent basis, you know that we always encourage businesses to keep their websites updated because no matter how many social media outlets you interact with, potential and current clients will always visit your website to see what you’re all about.

-If you don’t have time to read the entire article, we’d like to at least point out some basis points that you should consider when budgeting for your businesses website.
+If you don’t have time to read the entire article, we’d like to at least point out some basic points that you should consider when budgeting for your businesses website.

 Neglecting your Website to focus on Social Media is not the answer.